-Check out our tips on reading to your child
+Check out our tips on reading with your child

-If your child isn't engaged, try actively involving them in the story, discussing elements of the plot as you go along and encouraging them to read passages to you, too.
+If your child isn't engaged, you could try actively involving them in the story, discussing elements of the plot as you go along and encouraging them to read passages to you, too.

-Don't be afraid to make it a fun activity.
 Reading doesn't have to always be part of the calming evening routine - if your child is struggling to remain interested, appeal to their sense of humour with funny books or magazines.
 Humour is one of the best ways to hook in reluctant readers.
 And remember that children may be listening even when they look like they're doing something else.
-Don't give up too quickly!

 While there are many benefits to using e-readers, studies suggest that screen media can restrict parent-child dialogue and children can easily become more focused on the technological aspects and mechanics of the phone or tablet than the story's plot.

 Some research also indicates that the light from digital screens can negatively impact sleep as the light disrupts melatonin secretion, so physical books might be best around bedtime.